-First Nations Presenters
+First Nations Participants

 The Global Earth Repair Convergence honors and highlights the wisdom, knowledge, and leadership of Indigenous First Nations peoples from around the world.
 Below is the list of Indigenous presenters confirmed to participate in our event.